 The School of Accounting and Commercial Law is accredited by a number of prestigious bodies.

-The Faculty is the first in New Zealand to have obtained accreditation from the Association to Advance Collegiate Schools of Business (AACSB) in both Business and Accounting and less than 1% of business schools worldwide hold this distinguished hallmark of excellence.
+Victoria Business School is the first Faculty in New Zealand to have obtained accreditation from the Association to Advance Collegiate Schools of Business (AACSB) in both Business and Accounting, and fewer than 2 percent of business schools worldwide hold this distinguished hallmark of excellence.

-Prior to gaining AACSB accreditation the Faculty already held AMBA accreditation for the MBA programme.
+Prior to gaining AACSB accreditation the Faculty already held AMBA accreditation for the Victoria MBA programme.
 Since gaining AACSB accreditation, the Faculty has also been awarded EQUIS accreditation from the European Foundation for Management Development.
-We are, therefore, now one of 58 business schools (from around 13,000 worldwide) to hold AMBA, AACSB (Business) and EQUIS accreditations, (the ‘Triple Crown’) and among the Triple Crown holders we are the only school to also hold AACSB (Accounting) accreditation.

 Accounting, like other professions such as law and medicine, has professional bodies.
 These bodies regulate members' behaviour, promote issues relevant to the profession and determine the entry requirements for membership of their organisations.